seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 So let me find thee still.
 Take this same letter,
 And use thou all the endeavour of a man
 In speed to Padua: see thou render this
-Into my cousin’s hand, Doctor Bellario;
+Into my cousin's hand, Doctor Bellario;
 And, look, what notes and garments he doth give thee,
 Bring them, I pray thee, with imagined speed
 Unto the tranect, to the common ferry